The Kentucky Conference on Health Communication Conference is coming April 7-9, 2022!

-The Biennial D.C.
-Health Communication Conference (April 22-24, 2021) will be virtual this year.
-It will consists of three days of competitive paper and panel presentations, a competitive poster session, and invited speaker presentations.
+The 17th biennial Kentucky Conference on Health Communication is planned to be held in Lexington, Kentucky April 7-9, 2022.
+It will consist of three days of competitive paper and panel presentations, a competitive poster session, and invited speaker presentations.
+Information on the call for abstracts and other conference details coming soon!
+For more information, click here.

 The Health Communication Research Collaborative (HCRC) joins faculty and students to promote inquiry into the field of health communication.
 Our general purpose is to spark internal and external communication about current health communication research, make graduate students aware of research opportunities, and provide a formal support network across the University for health communication scholarship, education, and service.
 By involving students in projects, faculty serve as mentors to the next generation of health communication scholars.
 In turn, students provide fresh perspectives into faculty community-based research and service.